Mac-STAT/Stat155Notes/docs/03-linear-regression.md

 <img src="03-linear-regression_files/figure-html/unnamed-chunk-69-1.png" width="672" />

-In this case, it look as though having a fireplace in your house slightly changes the relationship between Living.Area and Price.
+In this case, it looks as though having a fireplace in your house slightly changes the relationship between Living.Area and Price.
 In fact, the increase in your average price for every 1 square foot is greater for a home with a fireplace than that for homes without fireplaces (slopes are different).

 ### Interaction Variables